Find out what’s being done to improve the health of New Zealanders in the areas covered by the key results of the New

-In 2018, the Government announced its commitment to improving access to primary health care along with initiatives to lower GP fees for under-14s and Community Services Card (CSC) holders.
+The Government announced its commitment to improving access to primary health care in 2018 with initiatives to lower GP fees for under-14s and Community Services Card (CSC) holders.

 This initiative means approximately 15,500 more Pacific people with a CSC across the country will be eligible for very low-cost fees in primary health care, increasing the total number to 74,000.

 Funded health services for low decile schools

 The Ministry of Health currently funds school-based health services for students in low decile secondary schools, teen parent units and alternative education facilities.
 Budget 2018 expanded this service from decile 1–3 secondary schools to include decile 4 schools.

 The expansion means approximately 24,000 more students will have access to an on-site nurse.
 Pacific learners will benefit from this expansion as they are predominantly in lower decide schools.